DirectStandards/timplus-server-boot/CertificateCreation.md

 * Private key file
 * PKCS12 file.

-The names’ of the files are generated using the username of the email address of user level certificates or the domain name of org level certificates.
-For example, if a leaf certificate is generated for the email address greg@example.com, the following files are generate:

 The names’ of the files are generated using the domain name of the certificate.
 For example, if a leaf certificate is generated for the example.com, the following files are generate:

 ![LeafCertCreated](assets/LeafCertCreated.png)

-example.com.der - The public certificate file.
+* example.com.der - The public certificate file.
-example.comKey.der - The PKCS8 private key file in PCKS8 format.
-This is encrypted if the password field is populated. example.com.p12 - The PCKS12 file that contains the public certificate and private key.
+* example.comKey.der - The PKCS8 private key file in PCKS8 format.
+This is encrypted if the password field is populated.
+* example.com.p12 - The PCKS12 file that contains the public certificate and private key.
 NOTE This file is not encrypted or password protected.
 It is stored in a format that can be readily imported into the TIM+ admin tool.

 ### Creating A Chain From An Existing CA